 SCCHA continued its work on its own affordable housing portfolio during the fiscal year.
-SCCHA worked on the design of Alvarado Park Senior Housing (89 PBV units for persons aged 55 and over) and Bellarmino Place Family Housing (115 PBV units) and submitted a planned development application to the City of San Jose for both projects.
+SCCHA worked on the design of Alvarado Park Senior Apartments (89 affordable units for persons aged 62 and over) and Bellarmino Place Family Apartments (115 affordable units).
 These projects in conjunction with PBV commitments and land purchases for future projects are helping increase the supply of affordable housing in the area.
+During the past fiscal year SCCHA has engaged in the schematic design work for the project site located on East Santa Clara Street.
+SCCHA plans to build four affordable housing projects on the land.